 All medicines are submitted to the TGA through the exact same process.
 The same process will be applied whether it’s Pfizer, Moderna, Novavax, CSL Seqirus or the Cuban Government submitting a new vaccine or drug.

-If Cuba wanted to provide CimaVax-EGF to Australians and ‘cure’ lung cancer, it would follow the exact same process of every other drug manufacturer.
+If Cuba wanted to provide CimaVax-EGF to Australians and ‘cure’ lung cancer, it would follow the exact same process that is followed by every other drug manufacturer.
 And they would submit CimaVax-EGF with the necessary supporting evidence for review by the TGA.

 CimaVax-EGF Has Not Been Proven Effective